quantu-mc/quantu-mc/books/craftingyourpurpose.md

 ## 8. Invest in Positive Relationships

-*Elevate your connections with those in your network."
+*Elevate your connections with those in your network.*

 - Adopt a mindset of care and trust, assuming best intentions and giving the benefit of the doubt.
 - Be a mentor and a mentee.
 For every person you ask as a mentor, become one yourself.